SpikeInterface/spikeinterface/doc/modules/preprocessing.rst

     preprocessed_recording_again = apply_pipeline(recording, preprocessing_pipeline)

 To share the pipeline you have made with another lab, you can simply share the dictionary.
-The dictionary can also be obtained from the pipeline object easily:
+The dictionary can also be obtained from the pipeline object directly:

 .. code-block:: python

-    print(preprocessing_pipeline.preprocessor_dict)
+    dict_used_to_make_pipeline = preprocessing_pipeline.preprocessor_dict

 Impact on recording dtype